Best Robot Window Cleaners (2026)

 HOBOT's mid-range round-pad robot atomizes water into a ~15 µm ultrasonic mist that wets glass more evenly than a jet spray, reducing residue and streaks.
 Dual replaceable water tanks, AI route planning, position-memory return, and a long safety rope plus UPS backup.
 Suction (~2000+ Pa) is lower than Ecovacs flagships, so it is best for routine cleaning of standard framed windows rather than the hardest grime. [src1, src2, src3]

-The other square-pad option, engineered for 90-degree corner access at a lower price than the HOBOT S7 Pro.
+With the HOBOT S7 Pro out of stock, this is the square-pad robot you can actually buy on Amazon today — engineered for 90-degree corner access at a lower price than the SP10.
 Dual cross water-spray, six upgraded cleaning paths, an edge-detection system, and app/remote control.
 A meaningful advantage for frameless glass and corners; for plain framed windows the round Ecovacs robots are faster. [src2]

 Best Budget: CHOVERY CL3 (~$106) — Check price

-The standout value pick.
+The standout value pick, and the only budget robot here with meaningful review volume (4.0 stars across 200+ ratings).
 At ~$106 it delivers 3000 Pa suction — matching or beating mid-tier robots that cost two to three times more — with dual water spray, edge detection, a remote, and a triple safety system.
 It lacks AI path-planning sophistication and is corded, so keep it to supervised ground-floor interior glass, but for the price it is genuinely capable. [src2, src3]

-Cheapest In/Out Glass: AGORVIO Window Cleaning Robot (~$110) — Check price
+Cheapest Overall: AGORVIO Window Cleaning Robot (~$90) — Check price

-A sub-$120 robot rated for both inside and outside glass, with auto water spray, smart navigation, a triple safety system with edge detection, and remote control.
-Comparable to the CHOVERY in tier; pick whichever is in stock and cheaper, and treat both as supervised entry-level maintenance tools. [src2]
+Now the cheapest robot in this comparison, down from ~$110 to ~$90 — a sub-$100 machine rated for both inside and outside glass, with auto water spray, smart navigation, a triple safety system with edge detection, and remote control.
+Spec-for-spec it is the CHOVERY's twin at $16 less, but with far less review history behind it.
+Take the AGORVIO if you want the lowest possible price, the CHOVERY if you want the safer, rating-backed bet; treat both as supervised entry-level maintenance tools. [src2]

 Head-to-Head Comparisons